alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

 So -- here's the problem:

-* You running a cluster of containers for local devolpment (e.g. using Docker Compose).
+* You're running a cluster of containers for local development (e.g. using Docker Compose).
-* You'd like to connect to Docker containers using their hostname and port from your host PC.
-This means you do not need to change any configuration when developing or testing apps to point to your local machine, or to your Docker machine, it should just work.
+* You'd like to connect to your Docker containers using hostname and port from your host PC.
+This will mean that you do not need to change any configuration when developing or testing apps to point to your local machine, or to your Docker machine, it should just work.
-* This must work even if you have two containers are listening on the same port.
+* This must work even if you have two containers that are listening on the same port.

 ### Solution